 For More Information: Hunting Regulations, Dates and Information

 The waters in and around Long Lake and Raquette Lake are chock full of fish.
 With optimal spots to camp and lodge a spring fishing expedition is not to be missed.
-Trout season opens on April 1st and Bass Season will be open on June 20, 2015.
+Trout season opens on April 1st and Bass Season will be open on the 3rd Saturday of June.
 Bodies of water in our region are numerous and many have special regulations, so be sure and check out the information listed at the link below.
 A springtime fishing experience is not to be missed.
 Trailer your boat to launch your fishing expedition from the Central Adirondack Region.
 The waters of the Raquette River offer an untapped bounty.
-The Sargent Ponds Wilderness, Raquette Lake, Jennings Park Pond (stocked), Forked Lake and Lake Eaton are great fishing spots.
+The Sargent Ponds Wilderness, Raquette Lake, Jennings Park Pond (stocked by the Long Lake Fish & Game Club), Forked Lake and Lake Eaton are great fishing spots.

 Four miles of shoreline along Fishing Brook in the Town of Long Lake in Hamilton County north of Route 28N are open to fishing.
 Fishing Brook is located between the communities of Long Lake in Hamilton County and Newcomb in Essex County.
 It contains brook trout.